Frequently Asked Questions1. What exactly does an Ombuds do?

 5. Will you tell anyone I was in your office?

-All interactions with the Office of the Ombuds are strictly confidential except in cases where there is consent by complainant; imminent harm to the complainant, other or University; or a legal requirement.
+All interactions with the Office of the Ombuds are strictly confidential except in cases where there is consent by the visitor; imminent harm to the visitor, other or University; or a legal requirement.